-When undertaking risk analyses, the Department of Agriculture consults with the Department of the Environment about environmental issues and may use or refer to Environment's assessment.
+When undertaking risk analyses, the Department of Agriculture consults with the Department of the Environment about environmental issues and may use or refer to the Department of the Environment's assessment.

 Australian quarantine legislation

 The Australian quarantine system is supported by Commonwealth, state and territory quarantine laws.
 Under the Australian Constitution, the Commonwealth Government does not have exclusive power to make laws in relation to quarantine, and as a result, Commonwealth and state quarantine laws can co-exist.